selimnairb/RHESSysCalibrator/README.md

     rhessys_calibrator_postprocess_behavioral_compare.py MY_BEHAVIORAL_CALIBRATION_PROJECT_1 MY_BEHAVIORAL_CALIBRATION_PROJECT_2 3 4 -t "Model scenario 1 vs. scenario 2 - 95% uncertainty bounds" -of PDF --figureX 8 --figureY 3 --plotWeightedMean --legend "Scenario 1" "Scenario 2" --behavioral_filter "nse>0 order by nse_log desc, nse desc limit 100"  --supressObs --color

-Here we are telling RHESSysCalibrator that we would like to plot the weighted ensemble mean (Seibert & Beven 2009) with the *--plotWeightedMean* option.
-Note that *MY_BEHAVIORAL_CALIBRATION_PROJECT_1* and *MY_BEHAVIORAL_CALIBRATION_PROJECT_2* could be the same behavior RHESSysCalibrator project.
+Here we are telling RHESSysCalibrator that we would like to compare post-process sessions 3 and 4, plotting the weighted ensemble mean (Seibert & Beven 2009) with the *--plotWeightedMean* option.
+Note that *MY_BEHAVIORAL_CALIBRATION_PROJECT_1* and *MY_BEHAVIORAL_CALIBRATION_PROJECT_2* could be the same RHESSysCalibrator project.

 *rhessys_calibrator_postprocess_behavioral_compare* will perform a Kolmogorov-Smirnov (K-S) test to determine if the weighted ensemble mean streamflow time series from the behavioral runs are statistically significant.
 Here is some example output: